detmanski/Antimicrobial_Resistance/README.md

     * Ensure the filepaths in the database_creation.py file match the locations of each CSV file for input and the database itself.
     * Run database_creation.py to create the sqlite database and load in the CSV files.
 * NOTE: The database is available on github, so these steps should be unnecessary to run the web pages.
+* NOTE: Large file storage must be enabled for git in order to clone the repository due to the size of the database.

 ## Deployment
 * The webpages pull from a Flask server, so the server must be running for the data to populate on the webpages.